Whitelist Testing vs. Blacklist Testing

 A real-life example

 Imagine you have a software that features a table.
 In your GUI test, you should put a check for every column of every row.
 With seven columns and rows, this would mean 49 checks — just for the table.
-And if any of the displayed data ever changes, you have to copy and paste the changes manually to adjust the checks.
+And if any of the displayed data ever changes, you have to copy & paste the changes manually to adjust the checks.

 Starting with a whitelisting approach, the complete table is checked per default.
 You then only need to exclude volatile data or components (typically build-number or current date and time).
 And if the data ever changes, maintaining the test is way easier, because you usually (depending on the tool) have efficient ways to update the checks.
-Guess which of the two approaches requires less effort...
+Guess which of the two approaches is less effort…

 Text-based vs pixel-based whitelist tests